 Just to have some idea what the other side was doing "PsyWar wise", I had a short wave radio and listened to English broadcasts from Radio Peking from time to time.
 1966 was the beginning of the "Great Proletarian Cultural Revolution" when China went totally bananas.
 The broadcasts were so bizarre that we laughed at them and couldn't believe how anyone could swallow that stuff.
 But then, we knew millions did, and we were embroiled in a real "PsyWar".

 The following pictures and materials were all provided by Dennis.
-Most are from his Power Point Presentation of the 15th in case some readers could not run the file with their system:
+Most are from his Power Point Presentation of the 15th.
+Unfortunately, there is a glitch in the program and only the slides are presented below.

 Veritas Officers and Staff in 1966 "Veritas" was a publication by the 7th Group & 14th PsyOps